myConsciousness/myConsciousness/README.md

 <!-- MY-BSKY_TIMELINE:START - Do not remove or modify this section -->
 ---

+> Shinya Kato 🤯 @shinyakato.dev 2023-06-21T22:02:26.014Z
+>
+> This price is quite challenging for Apple, and since it is an early model, there may be some hardware defects… I'll probably give it a few months after launch too, I'll leave the reviews to other wealthy people 😅

+---

 > Shinya Kato 🤯 @shinyakato.dev 2023-06-21T21:51:30.771Z
 >
 > Let’s create apps of future with visionOS SDK 😎